Blazemeter/helm-crane/README.md

   enable: no
   syntax: {"label_1": "label_1_value", "label_2": "label_2_value"}
 ```
-*Note: `labelsCrane` is for labels declared for crane and `labelsExecutors` is for labels declared for child pods.*
+*Note: `labelsCrane` is for labels declared for crane and `labelsExecutors` is for labels declared for child resources.*

-### [4.9] Configure deployment to support for tolerations
+### [4.10] Configure deployment to support for tolerations

-- The configuration is used to specify the tolerations for crane and child pods.
+- The configuration is used to specify the tolerations for crane and child resources.
 Switch the `enable` to `yes` and add tolerations for crane and & child resources.
 Add tolerations in a Json format as per the example:
 ```yaml
 tolerationCrane:
   enable: no